Table of contents

-2) Take into account all factors affecting revenue.
+2) Take into account all factors affecting revenue

-- Your best sales manager has switched to another company.
+Your best sales manager has switched to another company.

-- You’ve changed a supplier, affecting the timing of delivery for certain goods.
+You’ve changed a supplier, affecting the timing of delivery for certain goods.
 At the same time, you’ve launched an advertising campaign and have many potential buyers — but there are no goods available.
 As a result, you have decreased ROMI, but this has nothing to do with advertising and marketing.

 3) Account for differences in costs (hard to calculate the average check)

-In order to have a complete picture while comparing ad channels, you need to
+In order to have a complete picture while comparing ad channels, you need to:

-- set up data transfer from advertising services (Facebook, Criteo, etc.) to Google Analytics via OWOX BI Pipeline, combining this data with behavioral data from your website
+- Set up data transfer from advertising services (Facebook, Criteo, etc.) to Google Analytics via OWOX BI Pipeline, combining this data with behavioral data from your website.

-- configure OWOX BI Attribution
+- Configure OWOX BI Attribution.

-- build the necessary reports in OWOX BI Smart Data
+- Build the necessary reports in OWOX BI Smart Data.

 In the Results tab of OWOX BI Smart Data, there are several predefined reports:

-You can find more reports in the Smart Data service itself and in the support section.
+- You can find more reports in the Smart Data service itself and in the support section.

-What’s considered a good ROI?
+What is considered a good ROI?

 Measuring the return on marketing and business investments is a must.
 These metrics will help you find out where you really should invest in order to earn more.
 You should start setting up data collection and calculating ROI from the moment you start thinking about business and marketing costs.

-When calculating ROI, you need to:
+When calculating return on investment, you need to: